 Reducing Waste and Preventing Pollution

-Through pursuing the 3Rs (reduce, reuse and recycle) aimed at the reduction and recycling of industrial waste from our operations, Kaneka has been able to achieve zero emissions (see note 1) for ten consecutive years.
+Through pursuing the 3Rs (reduce, reuse and recycle) aimed at the reduction and recycling of industrial waste from our operations, Kaneka has been able to achieve zero emissions (see note 1) for eleven consecutive years.
 We are also working toward all group companies in Japan being able to achieve zero emissions.

 We also meet all standards for environmental pollution levels in applicable laws and regulations, and in agreements concluded with various municipalities.